 Step 1: Cut the pallet into three equal pieces

 The easiest way to do this is to cut lay the pallet so that the long planks are in parallel with your own position.
-If your pallet has nine planks, like mine did, then count over three planks and then saw the wood between the third and fourth planks.
+If your pallet has nine planks, as mine did, then count over three planks and then saw the wood between the third and fourth planks.
 Saw right in the middle, to keep things easy and to ensure that all of your proportions remain correct.
 Continue another three planks and cut again.
-Remember that you’ll have to saw in the exact places on both the front and back of the pallet.
+Remember that you’ll have to cut in the exact places on both the front and back of the pallet.

 Step 2: Trim and remove excess wood pieces

 You’ll have three pieces of pallet now, all of the same height and width.
 Two of the pallets will be formed from the top and bottom and will have chunky blocks securely fixed to them between one of three planks on the front side and the single one left on the other.
 You’ll want to trim off the excess wood jutting up from each one of these wooden blocks.
 Please refer to the images for steps one and two.
 Though I chose not to do it in this project, you could also remove that single plank on the backside.
 If you do this then you could have a deeper planter – it’s up to you.